DarthBanjo/mobileframezeroicons/README.md

-# Mobile Frame Zero Community Icons
+# Mobile Frame Zero Icons
 - Original icons are designed by Soren.
 - 2023 "Frame Pilots of the Aturi Valley" icons are based on the following: